 What Makes This Program Unique?

 This program was established as a partnership between the former Fort Sanders School of Nursing in Knoxville, Tennessee and Tennessee Wesleyan College.
-This joint endeavor combines Fort Sanders' long history of excellence in nursing education with the college's tradition of providing a quality, liberal arts education.
+This joint endeavor combines Fort Sanders' long history of excellence in nursing education with the college's tradition of providing a quality liberal arts education.
 Our nursing program is committed to higher education for professional nurses, lifelong learning and professional values.

 What is the objective of the Nursing Department?

 The Nursing Department's objective is to educate a beginning professional nurse who will function in this role as a provider of care, a manager of care and as an active member of the nursing profession.
-The faculty is committed to providing the essential knowledge and abilities to enter professional practice as a generalist, as well as developing a foundation for continuing education and graduate study.
+The faculty is committed to providing the essential knowledge and abilities to enter professional practice as a generalist, as well as to developing a foundation for continuing education and graduate study.
 Students experience personal contact and close communication with experienced nursing faculty, and our low clinical ratios provide an opportunity for meaningful/collaborative relationships between faculty and students.

 How do I apply to the Baccalaureate Nursing Program?